doivglser/mindevenviro-fanciful/README.md

 # Files:

+* in $HOME

-installed and installed1 # the list of the installed components, in $HOME/[file]
+installed and installed1 # the list of the installed components

+* in /usr/local/bin

 shi3lD.sh # changes MAC's and ensure that Snort and ClamAV are up